ibm-cloud-docs/vmwaresolutions/shared/shared_zerto.md

 ## Zerto
 {: #shared_zerto-portal}

-Use Zerto as a service to replicate your VMs between your {{site.data.keyword.cloud_notm}} data centers to {{site.data.keyword.cloud_notm}}.
+Use Zerto as a service to replicate your VMs between your {{site.data.keyword.cloud}} data centers to {{site.data.keyword.cloud_notm}}.
 The Zerto service is enabled by default.

 You can access the Zerto portal on the virtual data center details page when the virtual data center is in the **Ready to use** state.
 For more information, see [Procedure to view virtual data centers](/docs/vmwaresolutions?topic=vmwaresolutions-shared_managing#shared_managing-viewing).